Medicare Enrollment

 Additional Part D Points

-Many states offer additional help for people insured under Part D plans who cannot afford their medicine.
+Many states offer additional help for individuals insured under Part D plans who cannot afford their medicine.
 You may find that as time goes on, your Part D plan’s premium increases annually.
 Prescription drug lists or formularies may change with 60 days of notice of being issued to you.

 Who Oversees Medicare Part D